Let me share three quick stories and some life-changing lessons with you…

 - If you’re willing to view the behavior of other people as indicative of their relationship with themselves, then you will inevitably take things less personally.

 - If you truly wish to improve your self-confidence, self-esteem, and self-worth, stop allowing other people to be responsible for them.
 Stop allowing other people to dominate your emotions.
-(Angel and I build powerful self-confidence rituals with our students in the “Love and Relationships” module of Getting Back to Happy.)
+(Marc and I build powerful self-confidence rituals with our students in the “Love and Relationships” module of Getting Back to Happy and with our private coaching clients.)

 - All the hardest, coldest people you meet were once as soft as a baby.
 And that’s the tragedy of living.
 So when people are rude, be kind, be mindful, be your best.
 Give those around you the “break” that you hope the world will give you on your own “bad day” and you will never, ever regret it.